 This module supports and prepares students to undertake extensive research projects in English language.
 It aims to expand students’ understanding of key areas within the study of English language, with emphasis on the methodologies and objectives of language-studies research.
 It provides students with opportunities to conduct independent research as a foundation for a dissertation or research project.
 Students are required to conduct both group and independent projects in which they collect and analyse data using appropriate models.

 This module is about examining both written and spoken discourse in detail.
 We will look at a variety of discourse analysis frameworks and the typical kinds of texts and/or stretches of spoken language that they are used to analyse.
 For example, we will explore Critical Discourse Analysis (CDA) and its application to news reporting (e.g. how does the writer create a certain ‘version’ of events through language) and Conversation Analysis and its application to casual, everyday conversations (e.g. how do speakers know and indicate to others when a new speaker can take the floor?
 And how do they coordinate with each other to produce a smooth transition?).
 Most of the seminars are based on practical analysis of texts and transcripts selected from a variety of domains, accompanied by a set of relevant readings.

 History of English Language

 This module explores the relationship between language and society, examining how variation in sound, syntax, morphology and lexis distribute across different aspects of society - for example, the correlation between the use of particular linguistic forms and social class groups, genders, age groups and geographical areas.
-The module considers the associations that develop between aspects of a speaker's identity and different linguistic forms, the role of prestige (overt and covert), stigmatization and the significance of one's social networks and communities, and how these facets of variation lead to large-scale changes in the English language.
-It builds on the knowledge introduced in first year.
+The module considers the associations that develop between aspects of a speaker's identity and different linguistic forms, the role of prestige (overt and covert), stigmatization and the significance of one's social networks and communities and how these facets of variation lead to large-scale changes in the English language.